TatianaLouise/Bird-Classification/README.md

 - [Matthew Garcia] - https://github.com/matthewjgarcia
 - [Tatiana Oropel] - https://github.com/TatianaLouise

+## Note regarding mock website:

+While this model is mapped to 118 birds, the mock website is limited to the following birds:

+- "ABYSSINIAN GROUND HORNBILL",
+- "AFRICAN CROWNED CRANE",
+- "AFRICAN PYGMY GOOSE",
+- "BLACK BAZA",
+- "BLONDE CRESTED WOODPECKER",
+- "BROWN NODDY"

+For full functionality, reference and run **modes_test.ipynb ** and feed images through this notebook.

 For detailed information, refer to the project code and documentation.